-Massachusetts native Kaileigh Riess has been seen most recently as Maria Bertram in Mansfield Park and as Anne Trulove in The Rake's Progress with the Boston University Opera Institute.
-This season, she was named the 3rd place winner in the Jensen Foundation Vocal Competition and a Boston District winner in the 2021 Metropolitan Opera National Council Auditions and continues to compete in the finals of the 2021 Lotte Lenya Competition in August.
-Though her performance of Monica in The Medium has been cancelled due to COVID-19 safety, she will sing with The Music Academy of the West as a vocal fellow, and participate in their newly imagined summer season.
+Soprano Kaileigh Riess has been seen most recently on the operatic stage as Maria Bertram in Mansfield Park and as Anne Trulove in The Rake's Progress with the Boston University Opera Institute.
+This season, she was named the The Lys Symonette Award Winner in the 2021 Lotte Lenya Competition, 3rd place winner in the Jensen Foundation Vocal Competition, Boston District winner in the 2021 Metropolitan Opera National Council Auditions, and First Place Winner of the inaugural Wilkinson Young Singer's Fund.
+Last summer, she attended The Music Academy of the West as a vocal fellow, appearing in Living Voices: an afternoon of song, Mirrorflores: Cinematic Opera, the Marilyn Horne Song Competition, and in a masterclass with Ms. Horne herself.
+Kaileigh was also recently featured in Potomac Theatre Project's presentation of A Small Handful by composer Gilda Lyons, directed by Jim Petosa.

-Other engagements cancelled due to COVID-19 include Servilia (La Clemenza di Tito), La pastourelle/ La chouette (L’enfant e les sortilèges), Lola (Gallantry), and the cover of Gretel (Hänsel und Gretel).
-During the pandemic, Kaileigh participated in many virtual performances including Boston University’s Virtual Fringe Festival--performing A Small Handful, a setting of three Anne Sexton poems by composer Gilda Lyons, with whom she was fortunate enough to work on the piece.
-She also appeared as a regular with Seaglass Theatre Company in their virtual programming throughout the pandemic.
+Other engagements cancelled due to COVID-19 include Monica (The Medium), Servilia (La Clemenza di Tito), La pastourelle/ La chouette (L’enfant e les sortilèges), Lola (Gallantry), and the cover of Gretel (Hänsel und Gretel).
+During the pandemic, Kaileigh participated in many virtual performances including Boston University’s Virtual Fringe Festival and Seaglass Theatre Company's virtual programming.

 Kaileigh received a Master of Music from the University of Southern California’s Thornton School of Music, where she performed the roles of Contessa Almaviva (Le nozze di Figaro) and Morgana (Alcina).
 During her time in LA, Kaileigh made her professional recital debut with pianist Brent McMunn at the Boston Court Theatre of Pasadena as one of their Emerging Artists of 2019.